ruuddrummen/react-signal-forms/README.md

 }
 ```

-> ℹ️ `peekValues` enables access to all form values without subscribing to any signals, which would trigger re-renders.
+> ℹ️ `peekValues()` reads all form values without subscribing to any signals, which would trigger re-renders on any value update.

 You are now set to compose your form: